-- The Host PHA shall be reimbursed the sum of one hundred and fifty dollars (\$150.00) for each inspection requested by the Issuing PHA, including one (1) follow-up re-inspection, if needed. - 2.
+- 1. The Host PHA shall be reimbursed the sum of one hundred and fifty dollars (\$150.00) for each inspection requested by the Issuing PHA, including one (1) follow-up re-inspection, if needed. - 2.
 In the event an additional re-inspection is required, the Host PHA shall be reimbursed the sum of seventy-five dollars (\$75.00) for each such additional re-inspection requested by the Issuing PHA. - 3.
-The Host PHA may be further reimbursed for any additional expenses as may be mutually agreed upon between PHAs for services requested by the Issuing PHA that may not be covered by these inspections.
+The Host PHA may be further reimbursed for any additional expenses as may be mutually agreed upon between PHAs for services requested by the Issuing PHA that may not be covered by these inspections. - 4.
+Payment for the file sharing and storage system not exceed \$12,000/year will be paid by the participating PHA next in rotation.

-Expenses for the services above will be billed to the Issuing PHA and shall be paid promptly to the Receiving PHA.
+Expenses for the services above will be billed to the Issuing PHA and shall be paid to the Host PHA within 45 days of the date billed.